Literary-Insights/blog/src/content/blog/Anything You Want_ 40 Lessons for a New Ki - Derek Sivers.txt-1.md

 ---
-title: DEEP SUMMARY - Anything You Want_ 40 Lessons for a New Ki - Derek Sivers
+title: Anything You Want_ 40 Lessons for a New Ki - Derek Sivers
 slug: deep-summary-anything-you-want_-40-lessons-for-a-new-ki-derek-sivers
 tags:
   - book-summary